wilsonchenws/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 ACTIVITY: char.
 Specify what's the volunteer's activity of the observation.

-tBodyAcc-mean()X to fBodyAcc-meanFreq()Y are numeric variables extract from UCI dataset.
+tBodyAcc-mean()X to fBodyAcc-meanFreq()Y are numeric variables extract from UCI dataset and was averaged for same subject and same activity.
+For example, I average tBodyAcc-mean()X feature for subject 1 WALKING activity.